qw245roar/stanford-faq/docker.md

  docker ps
  ```

- And if you find an instance of `roar-tuturial` already running, copy the `CONTAINER ID`: you can kill it by using
+ And if you find an instance of `roar-tuturial` already running, copy the `CONTAINER ID`.
+You can kill it by using

  ```
  docker kill $CONTAINER_ID